Optional

 }

-// Set the global override function
+// Set global override functions

 let timer = scheduleTimeout(() => {